ikaranmali/log-assist-rs/README.md

 # log-assist

-**Async-friendly structured logger for [Seq](https://datalust.co/seq)** that automatically uses your Cargo project name, and safely reports panics (with file & line) even when the runtime is shutting down.
+A [cargo crate](https://crates.io/crates/log-assist) library **Async-friendly structured logger for [Seq](https://datalust.co/seq)** that automatically uses your Cargo project name, and safely reports panics (with file & line) even when the runtime is shutting down.

 ---